“My advice, is to use all the equipment at uni as you will never be given such an amazing opportunity to practice again. ”

 Throughout your studies you will have access to a range of professional photography facilities to broaden your skills, including photography studios (including a specialist infinity cove), make-up studios, Mac suites, and digital reprographics rooms for high quality professional prints.
 All of which will help you to build a professional and extensive portfolio.

-The course places a strong emphasis on equipping you with the skills and knowledge required by employers for a wide range of roles within the fashion industry.
+The course also places a strong emphasis on equipping you with the skills and knowledge required by employers for a wide range of roles within the fashion industry.
 Many of our alumni have successful careers as freelance creatives, working internationally in a range of image-making roles.

-You'll also be taught by award-winning industry professionals who have worked with some of the world’s leading fashion magazines, brands and designers, including UK Vogue, US Vogue, Glamour, Alexander McQueen, Paul Smith, ELLE, The Guardian, and The Observer.
+You'll be taught by award-winning industry professionals who have worked with some of the world’s leading fashion magazines, brands and designers, including UK Vogue, US Vogue, Glamour, Alexander McQueen, Paul Smith, ELLE, The Guardian, and The Observer.

 Work from our final year students across our fashion-related degrees is showcased at Graduate Fashion Week (GFW).
 In 2023, final-year student, Kristian Braband was awarded the prestigious Terry Mansfield Fashion Publication Award.
 Read about Kristian's work and his reaction to winning.